-Shasta County Fire Department (SCFD) Montgomery Creek has two fire stations - Station 1 is located on Hwy 299 in Round Mountain - it has a rescue and a Type II structure engine.
-Station 2 is located on Hillcrest Drive in Montgomery Creek and has a Type III wildland fire engine and water tender.

-Company 71 members include Volunteer Fire Chief, Theresa Carroll, with a total of eight volunteers.
-Company 71 actively protects the communities of Round Mountain, Montgomery Creek, Hillcrest, Moose Camp, Big Bend, Oak Run, and Ingot, with a yearly population of roughly 1,420, and covers approximately 300 square miles.
-In its response area and surrounding Highway 299 East, Company 71 protects two United State Post Offices, two elementary school sites; a PG&E substation including 500KV transmission lines; Hatchet Mountain Wind Farm; a heavy-equipment repair shop, a café, two hydroelectric dams, a medical clinic; and Roseburg and Sierra Pacific Industry timberlands.
-In 2018, Company 71 was dispatched to 274 emergency incidents.
-Approximately 5,148 hours were spent training on structure fires, vegetation fires, medical emergencies, vehicle fires, hazardous materials, power line incidents, vehicle accidents, structure protection, fire prevention, and equipment operations (such as pumping and vehicle extrication).
-Company 71 hard covered CAL Fire Station 75 with Engine 571 for 4 weeks behind the Carr fire.
-The Company responded to and had extensive commitment times on the Crestline, Wind, Corner and the Hat fires.
-All Company members have their "Red Card" status for statewide out-of-county assignments.
+SCFD Montgomery Creek has two fire stations -Station 1 is located on Hwy 299 in Round Mountain and houses a rescue and a Type II structure engine.
+Station 2 is located on Hillcrest Drive in Montgomery Creek and houses a Type III wildland fire engine and a water tender.
+Company 71 is led by Volunteer Chief Theresa Carroll and has a roster of eight volunteers.
+Company 71 protects the communities of Round Mountain, Montgomery Creek, Hillcrest, Moose Camp, Big Bend, Oak Run, and Ingot, with a yearly population of approximately 1,420 across approximately 300 square miles.
+In 2019, Company 71 was dispatched to 343 emergency incidents.
+Roughly 3,580 hours were spent training on structure fires, vegetation fires, medical emergencies, vehicle fires, hazardous materials, power line incidents, vehicle accidents, structure protection, fire prevention, and equipment operations (such as pumping and vehicle extrication).